So, how do you start a podcast?

 Which really hit home for me, and I could repeat all those sentences with an F-word somewhere in the middle and it would more accurately reflect the two years I’d gone through, not starting the podcast.

-Since starting 15 Minutes launched on May 26, Jamie has be posting dynamic new episodes, weekly, ever since.
+Since 15 Minutes launched on May 26, Jamie has be posting dynamic new episodes, weekly, ever since.
+He just hit his one-year anniversary!

-He claims to still live in the midst of a certain level of chaos, but whatever happened for him, clearly something clicked.
+He claims to still live in the midst of a certain level of chaos, but clearly something clicked.

 Jamie is a great interviewer, and for his 15 Minutes episode, we had a wide-ranging conversation about creative people’s relationship to their work, which you should check out.
 The beauty of the give and take is what makes the interview so much fun, so I decided to excerpt it here.

 You came into group and your attitude was, “I am completely at sea.”
 You had this thing you desperately you wanted to do, and you could not figure out yourself in such a way as to make that happen.

 And now you’ve got this podcast with multiple episodes.
 It’s a train that’s moving.
 And that’s really gratifying.